 Rice vinegar: No substitution!

 Ginger: I generally prefer using freshly grated finger over ground ginger, simply because it tastes better.
-If you want to use ground ginger, start with 1/4 tsp and add more as needed.
+If you want to use ground ginger, start with 1/4 teaspoon and add more as needed.

 Red pepper flakes: These add a little spice to the sauce!
-Again, start small -- 1/4 tsp -- and add more depending on how spicy you want the sauce to be.
+Again, start small -- 1/4 teaspoon -- and add more depending on how spicy you want the sauce to be.

 Lime juice: A little lime goes a long way; start with 1 teaspoon, then do a taste test and add more.
 I ended up using 3 teaspoons total.